haohanz/Glutton/README.md

 # Glutton
 SQL project, an web application for lazy gluttons.
-Built with Flask, Jquery, Html, Css.
+Built with Flask, jQuery, HTML, CSS.